-Application : Applied Explanation on : application of the practice The Board acknowledges the importance of having effective communication with its shareholders and investors.
-In addition to filings and announcements with Bursa Malaysia, the Company also uses various communication channels to update shareholders and general public :- Corporate Website Our corporate website at www.hlfg.com.my is a major chan it provides easy access of relevant information to our share and other stakeholders which includes corporate information charter, capital & debt instruments, credit rating, press re quarterly financial statement, analyst briefings/presentation Annual Reports. holders n, board eleases, Analyst Briefings The Company holds briefings to fund managers, inst investors and investment analysts annually post its announcement to Bursa Malaysia.
-The briefings are inter- only to promote the dissemination of the financial results Group to fund managers, investors and shareholders but keep the investing public and other stakeholders updated progress and development of the Group initiatives. ded not of the to also I) AGM The AGM provides an opportunity for the shareholders to seclarify any issues and to have a better understanding of the performance.
-Shareholders are encouraged to meet communicate with the Board at the AGM and to vote resolutions.
-Senior management and the external auditors a available to respond to shareholders' queries during the AGI In addition to providing comprehensive insights into the Corr financial performance, the Board also recognises the importance.
-Group's et and on all are also M. mpany's communicating the Company's business strategies and upd the progress of the current business initiatives.
-The Board places importance in maintaining active dialog effective communication with Shareholders and investors, e accountability and transparency to enable Shareholde investors to make informed investment decisions.
-In term lates on gue and ensuring ers and erms of opts a nce with
+Application : Ар Applied Explanation on application of the practice cor and var The Board acknowledges the importance of having effective communication with its shareholders and investors.
+In addition to filings and announcements with Bursa Malaysia, the Company also uses various communication channels to update shareholders and general public: I) I) Corporate Website Our corporate website at www.hlfg.com.my is a major channel and it provides easy access of relevant information to our shareholders and other stakeholders which includes corporate information, board charter, capital & debt instruments, credit rating, press releases, quarterly financial statement, analyst briefings/presentations and Annual Reports.
+II) II) Analyst Briefings The Company holds briefings to fund managers, institution investors and investment analysts annually post its resumment announcement to Bursa Malaysia.
+The briefings are intended ronly to promote the dissemination of the financial results of the Group to fund managers, investors and shareholders but to alkeep the investing public and other stakeholders updated on the progress and development of the Group initiatives.
+III) AGM The AGM provides an opportunity for the shareholders to seek and clarify any issues and to have a better understanding of the Group's performance.
+Shareholders are encouraged to meet and communicate with the Board at the AGM and to vote on all resolutions.
+Senior management and the external auditors are also available to respond to shareholders' queries during the AGM.
+In addition to providing comprehensive insights into the Company's financial performance, the Board also recognises the importance or communicating the Company's business strategies and updates or the progress of the current business initiatives.
+The Board places importance in maintaining active dialogue and effective communication with Shareholders and investors, ensuring accountability and transparency to enable Shareholders and investors to make informed investment decisions.
+In terms of disclosure of material information, the Board adopts a comprehensive, accurate and timely approach in compliance with the Listing Requirements and the Corporate Disclosure Guide of Bursa Malaysia.

-IV) Dedicated person to handle Shareholders and Investor

-Queries

-Shareholders and investors can have a channel of communication

-with the following person to direct queries and provide feedback to
+IV) Dedicated person to handle Shareholders and Investor Queries Shareholders and investors can have a channel of communication with the following person to direct queries and provide feedback to the Group.
+GROUP CHIEF FINANCIAL OFFICER Tel No.: 03-2080 9888 Fax No.: 03-2080 9800 e-mail address: cfo-hlfg@hongleong.com.my

-the Group.

-GROUP CHIEF FINANCIAL OFFICER

-Tel No. : 03-2080 9888

-Fax No. : 03-2080 9800

-e-mail address : cfo-hlfg@hongleong.com.my

-Explanation for :
+Explanation for : departure

-departure

-departure

-Large companies are re quired to complete the columns below.
-Non-large companies are

-encouraged to complete the e columns below.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :